 Why Environmental Responsibility, Social Responsibility and Governance (ESG) are important

-Let’s Talk About ESG
+Let’s talk about ESG

 If you’re looking to improve your social and environmental impact, your business should adopt more conscious business practices across all of your activities and supply chain.
 It can seem daunting but tackling your impacts one by one will get you walking down the path toward a more sustainable business.
 In fact, in a recent article by SustainableBrands, they found a survey that revealed young people craving actionable information about, not only their impact but also the companies they choose to support.